Home of the Sewalot Site

 Foley & Williams produced a range of toy sized sewing machines like the...

-The Touristy was an oval cast iron machine, some of the other were in wood and circular like the Triumph, Victor and Pony.
+The Tourist sewing machine was an oval cast iron machine, some of the other were in wood and circular like the Triumph, Victor and Pony.

 And to make things even more confusing F&W were also agents for other companies such as Remington and Springfield.